 The Federation of Students (Feds) Excellence in Undergraduate Teaching Award is presented every year to professors who have demonstrated an outstanding contribution to undergraduate student learning.
 The Feds Teaching Award recognizes non-conventional teaching techniques, opportunities for experiential learning, and a long-term commitment and dedication towards ensuring academic success for undergraduate students.

-This is the only award at Waterloo that is selected entirely by students: the instructor is nominated by a student, is then endorsed by their class of students, and finally the Feds Teaching Award Selection Committee who makes the final decision is comprised of students (the Undergraduate Student Senators, the Feds Vice-President Education, and the Feds Academic Affairs Commissioner).
+This is the only award awarded by the University of Waterloo Senate selected entirely by undergraduate students: the instructor is nominated by a student, is then endorsed by their class of students, and finally the Feds Teaching Award Selection Committee who makes the final decision is comprised of students (the Undergraduate Student Senators, the Feds Vice-President Education, and the Feds Academic Affairs Commissioner).